 Is there a dress code for volunteers?

 For most occasions volunteers may wear casual clothes appropriate to a business setting.
 For exhibition installation, volunteers should wear clothes appropriate for minimal manual labor such as painting and cleaning.
-If a specific dress code is required, the Volunteer Director will notify you in advance.
+If a specific dress code is required, the Volunteer Manager will notify you in advance.

 What other expectations are there for volunteers?